bitcoin-tools/nodebuilder/README.md

 ## Contributing

 Please open an issue for any bug reports or feature requests.
-If you plan to submit a pull request, please review our [test procedures](test/README.md) first.
+If you plan to submit a pull request, please first review our [test procedures](test/README.md).

 ## License